kulsoom-abdullah/qwen2-vl-nutrition-detection/README.md

 | **Exp 1b: LLM LoRA (No Masking)** | 0.745 | 0.870 | +26.3% |
 | **Exp 2: Vision+LLM LoRA + Masking** | 0.748 | 0.863 | +26.8% |

-## 🔑 Key Findings
+### Key Insights

-1. **LLM-only LoRA is optimal** - Tuning vision encoder provides minimal benefit
+1. **User-Prompt Masking is critical** - Computing loss only on assistant responses (not user prompts) significantly reduced noise and improved coordinate precision by 3.5%
-2. **Prompt masking improves performance** - Computing loss only on model responses reduces noise
+2. **LLM-only LoRA is optimal** - Tuning the vision encoder provided minimal benefit for this detection task
-3. **QLoRA enables efficient fine-tuning** - 4-bit quantization with LoRA (rank=64) achieves strong results on a single A100
+3. **Efficient fine-tuning** - 4-bit NF4 quantization with LoRA (rank=64) achieved strong results on a single A100 GPU
-4. **Consistent evaluation is critical** - Using identical setups (quantization, attention, resolution) across all experiments ensures fair comparison
+4. **Production optimization** - FP8 quantization delivers 37% faster inference with zero accuracy loss

 ## 🛠️ Technical Details